seanlnge/multyx/README.md

 ### Shared State

 Having a shared read/write state is easily the most important aspect of Multyx, so a lot is put into making it seamless and worthwhile.
 Shared state in Multyx is made through the [`MultyxItem`](#multyxitem) type, which includes the classes [`MultyxObject`](#multyxobject), [`MultyxList`](#multyxlist), and [`MultyxValue`](#multyxvalue).
 These are Multyx's shared-state versions of objects, arrays, and primitives, respectively.
-Each of these acts like their fundamental counterpart, for instance:
+Each of these acts like their original counterpart, for instance:

 ```js
 client.self.object = {